LLNL/PnMPI/README.md

 ### C2) Limiting the threading level

-If your module is not threadsafe or is only able to process a limited amount of threading, it may provide an integer named `PnMPI_threading_level` to define the maximum provided threading level of this module.
+If your module is not thread safe or is only able to process a limited amount of threading, it may provide an integer named `PNMPI_SupportedThreadingLevel` to define the maximum provided threading level of this module.

 ### C3) Module hooks